 Katrina Appell is a Lean Product and Process Development Coach at the Lean Enterprise Institute.
 She is passionate about supporting organizations in improvement and transformation with 10+ years of coaching, facilitating, training, and team development experience.

 Katrina has experience as a Senior Lean Consultant at Liker Lean Advisors focusing on supporting organizations in lean product and process development and as a Lean Coach at the University of Michigan Health System.
-Working with Jeff Liker and Jim Morgan, Katrina’s doctoral research looked at the effectiveness of different approaches to using lean thinking in complex environments through product development case studies.
+Working with Jeff Liker, PhD and Jim Morgan, PhD, Katrina’s doctoral research looked at the effectiveness of different approaches to using lean thinking in complex environments through product development case studies.
 Dr. Appell is currently collaborating with Dan Cooper, PhD, who leads the Resourceful Manufacturing and Design group at the University of Michigan, to build low-carbon manufacturing principles into product-process development systems through lean product-process development to make this thinking more accessible to companies.

 Katrina has a Ph.D. and M.S.E. in Industrial and Operations Engineering from the University of Michigan at Ann Arbor.
 She also has a B.S. in General Engineering from the University of Illinois at Urbana-Champaign, where she is a member, and was formerly the President, of the Industrial and Enterprise Systems Engineering Alumni and Advisory Board.
 Katrina is President of Katrina Appell Consulting Inc. and organizes her thinking by blogging at appell.org.